A ceramic teapot with a cracked handle

 4. Mineral buildup: Hard water with high mineral content can create mineral deposits on the teapot’s surface, potentially affecting its functionality and appearance.

-See also Can I use my ceramic teapot for brewing iced tea?
+See also Can I use my ceramic teapot for brewing tea blends with floral notes?

 5. Staining: Certain types of tea, such as black tea or herbal infusions, can leave stains on the ceramic teapot over time.
 These stains can be difficult to remove and may affect the appearance of the teapot.